IABTechLab/uid2docs/docs/getting-started/gs-account-setup.md

 ## Credentials

-When you've signed a contract for participating in UID2, you'll be issued with [UID2 credentials](gs-credentials.md) and other information for getting up and running with UID2.
+Once you sign a contract and are approved for UID2, you'll be issued [UID2 credentials](gs-credentials.md) and more information for getting started with UID2.

 ## API Version

-The current version of the UID2 API is UID2 API v2.
+As of May 2024, the current version  of the UID2 API is v2.